Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - up-coding – submitting claims for more expensive services, procedures or products than were actually provided

-- un-bundling – separately billing for each service, as opposed to billing a single health service code that covers multiple services
+- un-bundling – separately billing for each component of a procedure, as opposed to billing a single health service code that covers the entire procedure

 - uninsured services – submitting claims for uninsured services by presenting them as medically necessary